In this blog, we are going to set up and configure the Prometheus Operator.

 kubectl get alertmanager

-AlertmanagerConfig contains the configuration information of the Alertmanager.
+AlertmanagerConfig contains the configuration information for Alertmanager.

 Create Alertmanager Custom Resource